MimirCompany/.github/profile/README.md

 ---

-© Mímir Hub Software Hub. ® All rights reserved.
+© Mímir Software Hub: smart solution on software and data. ® All rights reserved.